dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-1.rst

     Creating /home/duncan/dev/duncanlock.net-pelican
     Setting project for duncanlock.net-pelican to /home/duncan/dev/duncanlock.net-pelican

-You will now have a self-contained python virtual environment installed in ``~/dev/virtualenvs/duncanlock.net-pelican`` and a new folder in ``~/dev/duncanlock.net-pelican``, to put your project files.
+You will now have a self-contained python virtual environment installed in ``~/dev/virtualenvs/duncanlock.net-pelican`` and a new folder in ``~/dev/duncanlock.net-pelican``, to put your project files in.
 Your command prompt will change while this virtualenv is active - gaining a ``(duncanlock.net-pelican)`` at the beginning, so you know which virtualenv you're in.

 Next, we're going to install Pelican and it's dependencies into our virtual environment: